Estimated Cost: $120.2 million

 Projected Timeline: 2022 – 2024

-Funding Status: Project has received provincial support
+Funding Status: Project has received funding support from Government of Canada and Government of Ontario.

 Connecting East London with improved transit would link Fanshawe College’s eastern and downtown campuses, support revitalization of Old East Village and encourage development of the former London Psychiatric Hospital and McCormick’s lands.
 Transit service to the London International Airport could be improved with the potential for buses to run every 15 minutes in mixed traffic along Oxford Street to the airport.
 There would also be an opportunity to provide a stronger link to the City’s eastern industrial employment areas from a transit hub at Fanshawe College.